- There are several different types of keyless electronic door locks, including those that have keypads, fobs or key cards and biometric locks.

-Consider which integrations you'll need.
-Many people like to have their door locks integrated with Alexa, Google Home, IFTTT, Wink or SmartThings, but not all locks can do that.
-Also consider whether you need the lock to be integrated with a security system and/or connected to video surveillance systems, cameras, alarms and more.
+Consider which integrations you’ll need.
+Many people like to have their door locks integrated with Alexa, Google Home, IFTTT (If This, Then That), Wink or SmartThings, but not all locks can do that.
+Also consider whether you need the lock to be integrated with a security system and/or connected to video surveillance systems, cameras, alarms, and more.

 Durability is key.
 Because the lock will likely be outside, it’s susceptible to weather extremes and vandalism.
 Check whether the lock is waterproof, coldproof, heat resistant, etc., and if there is any type of guarantee against damage caused by vandalism.